gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 `grow(int)` and `add(int)` are inter-dependent. so you need to implement both correctly for them to pass.

-Other methods are also dependent on `add(int)` since items are being added using this method in the method `run` annotated with `@BeforeEach` (in order to set up the objects properly).
+Other functions are also dependent on `add(int)` since items are being added using this function in the function `run` annotated with `@BeforeEach` (in order to set up the objects properly).

 ## Advanced
 ### Only complete these tasks after completing MyArrayList.java

 ### Advanced 1

-In the class `MyArrayList`, define a method that when passed another `MyArrayList` object, returns a `MyArrayList` object containing all items of the calling object followed by all items of the parameter object.
+In the class `MyArrayList`, define a function that when passed another `MyArrayList` object, returns a `MyArrayList` object containing all items of the calling object followed by all items of the parameter object.

 ### Advanced 2

-Define a method `getUniqueValues`, that when passed an `ArrayList` of `ArrayList` of `Integer` objects (So, like a two-dimensional array), returns the items that appear exactly once in the two-dimensional list.
+Define a function `getUniqueValues`, that when passed an `ArrayList` of `ArrayList` of `Integer` objects (So, like a two-dimensional array), returns the items that appear exactly once in the two-dimensional list.
 The items should appear in the order of appearance from first sub-list to last sub-list, and items from within a sub-list should appear in that order.

 Some input-output mappings: